 Particular attention will be paid to the feelings evoked in the presenter by the experience with the client(s), and how those feelings can be used to understand what is happening.

 The aim of the course is to sharpen perceptions and the effective use of imagination, and to develop awareness of the nature and pervasiveness of unconscious processes.

 A one year course which can be taken concurrently with Work Discussion.
 There are 3 terms of 10 weeks to include:

 - directed reading

 - a weekly 90 minute seminar examining Freud’s work

 We aim to arrange seminars so that all three courses can, if wished, be completed in two years.
-It may be possible to take Work Discussion and Classical Theory in the same year.
+Timetabling allows for attendance at any two of the courses in same year.

 Seminars are run at 11 Orchard Street, Bristol.

-Please contact our Administrative Assistant by telephone: 0117 927 3898 or by email to email@example.com.
+Please contact our Training Coordinator by telephone: 0117 927 3898 or by email to email@example.com.